 2. Practice Good Time Management

 Managing your time well is paramount when you’re looking to reduce daily stress.
-This is especially the case if you are a very busy person, which most Millennials are.
+This is especially true if you are very busy, which most Millennials are.
 Even on your least busy days, if you can’t manage the time you’re given, you still won’t accomplish anything.
-Most people become stressed when they are in crunch time for a particular project.
-However, if you can learn how to plan ahead and manage your time effectively, you can also manage your stress levels.

 3. Listen to Music

-If listening to a favorite song might distract you, then there’s also this great website called Soundrown where you can combine your nature sounds to create a relaxing environment.
-It’s great to use when you’re studying, reading, working on a project, or even meditating.
+If listening to a favorite song might distract you, there’s also this great website called Soundrown, where you can combine your natural sounds to create a relaxing environment.
+It’s great for studying, reading, working on a project, or meditating.

 4. Get a Spire Fitness Tracker